Please note, there are no obvious places en route to provide lunch for a group of walkers. You are advised to bring a packed lunch.

 WIMBLEDON PARK

 We start by crossing the road at Wimbledon Park station and turn right down Home Park Road.
 After a short walk, we soon enter the Park.
-There are tennis Courts and toilet facilities and a large lake that is used for various water sports.
-We turn at the brick water-sports building and then immediately left, along side a fence and across the grass to the park exit.
+There are tennis Courts, toilet facilities and a large lake that is used for various water sports.
+Otherwise, the park is quite large with plenty of room to kick a ball.
+We walk across the grass to exit the park,

 We turn left along Wimbledon Park Road, keeping to the fence on the left.
 There are residential houses on the other side of the road.
 We cross the road at the CAPITAL RING sign and walk up Bathgate Road and right on Queensmere Road.
 There are some interesting houses and blocks of flats here.